joatmon08/2019-monitorama/slides.md

 ---

+Service-Level Objectives can be a fitness function...

+but there are more!

+---

 <img src="images/knowns.png" alt="Quadrants.
 Testing is known knowns, Monitoring
 is known unknowns, Stuff someone else knows is unknown knowns, and Observability is unknown unknowns." width="900"/>